lud/mutex/README.md

 # A simple mutex for Elixir.

-`Mutex` is a simple mutex module that fits under your supervision tree and allows processes to work on shared ressources without one by one.
+`Mutex` is a simple mutex module that fits under your supervision tree and allows processes to work on shared ressources one by one.
 This can be a simple alternative to database transactions.
 Also, `Mutex` supports multiple keys locking without deadlocks.

 ## Installation